 Overview.
-BHCLR occupational therapy assistant students complete their preparation for professional practice by completing two eight-week full-time fieldwork placements.
-Fieldwork sites must ensure therapy is supervised by a certified and licensed occupational therapist or occupational therapy assistant with at least one year of experience and that education of students is pragmatically & philosophically supported by the administration of the facility and in accordance with the curriculum design of BHCLR-SOTA.
+Level II fieldwork consists of two eight-week full-time fieldwork placements.
+These placements will be supervised by a licensed occupational therapist or occupational therapy assistant with at least one year of experience.
 The Level II fieldwork experience is designed collaboratively between the academic and fieldwork educators.
 Successful completion of Level II fieldwork indicates the student has demonstrated entry-level competency as an occupational therapy assistant.

 Level II fieldwork placements are designed as the final step in the integration of academic preparation and professional practice.
-Level II fieldwork is designed to promote professional reasoning and reflective practice based on occupational therapy philosophy, roles, and evidenced-informed practice.
-The Level II fieldwork experience should transmit the values and beliefs necessary for the application of ethics and safety in practice, communicate and model professionalism as a developmental process and career responsibility, and develop and expand the critical use of evaluation and intervention in the occupational therapy process.
+They are designed to promote professional reasoning and reflective practice based on occupational therapy philosophy, roles, and evidenced-informed practice.
+These experiential learning opportunities aim to instill essential values and beliefs for ethical and safe practice.
+Furthermore, they serve as a growth opportunity to inform students in their continued development of professional identity.
+Finally, these experiences facilitate the advancement and practical application of critical evaluation and intervention techniques within the occupational therapy process.

 Course Description and Sequence.
 ACOTE standards for Level II Fieldwork require a minimum of 16 weeks of experience.
 This may be completed on a full-time or part-time basis, but may not be less than half-time as defined by the fieldwork site (ACOTE, 2018).
-The BHCLR - SOTA program requires two 8 week full-time experiences in a minimum of two different settings.
+The BHCLR-SOTA program requires two 8 week full-time experiences in a minimum of two different settings.
 Any exception to this requirement will be determined on an individual basis, and requires prior approval of the Program Director and/or AFWC.

 The student earns six semester credit hours upon successful completion of each Level II fieldwork experience.
+Level II fieldwork is graded on a Credit/No Credit basis.
 Because the student is receiving academic credit for the fieldwork experience, they must complete 16 weeks of full -time fieldwork as defined by the fieldwork site and ensure they average 34 hours of fieldwork per week in order to meet course requirements.
 The normal progression of Level II fieldwork is completion from January to May of the fourth semester.